davidalecrim1/rinha-with-go-2024/README.md

 # Rinha de Backend with Go (Edition 2024/Q1)

-A high-performance REST API built with Go for the [Rinha de Backend 2024/Q1](https://github.com/zanfranceschi/rinha-de-backend-2024-q1) challenge - a competition focused on handling concurrent financial transactions with minimal resources (1.5 CPU cores and 550MB RAM).
+A high-performance REST API built with Go for the [Rinha de Backend 2024/Q1](https://github.com/zanfranceschi/rinha-de-backend-2024-q1) challenge - a competition focused on handling concurrent financial transactions with minimal resources (1.5 CPU cores and 550MB RAM) ensuring the consistency of balance for multiple uses.

 ## 🎯 Challenge Overview